Google Discloses An Unpatched Windows Bug (Again)

 An honest question, why does Google drop bugs about MS at or before 90 days, while giving Apple 1+ year to fix bugs in past.
 I'm arguing what position Google should take, but rather suggesting Google be uniform in the standard they apply to everyone.
 Whatever they do regarding OS X, iOS or the Linux kernel should be the same way they treat Windows and vis versa.

-Microsoft deserved it (Score:4, Informative)
+Microsoft deserved it (Score:5, Informative)

 Re: Microsoft deserved it (Score:1)